Harold's Chicken Shack: Connection to culture

 Harold's Chicken Shack is part of Chicago's South Side culture.
 The restaurant is often referenced by Chicago's hip-hop community, including Kanye West, Common, Rhymefest, Juice, G Herbo, Chance the Rapper, Freddie Gibbs, Lupe Fiasco and Dreezy.
 Rapper Wale stated in the song That Way, that Harold's Chicken was overrated.
 Top Dawg Entertainment rapper Kendrick Lamar mentioned Harold's Chicken in Fredo Santana's song, "Jealous", in which Lamar is featured, where he claimed that he flew a private jet there directly from Rome due to his enthusiasm for the chicken, metonymously Chicago.

-Harold's has been shown in a scene on the television show South Side, as well as part of the music video for BJ The Chicago Kid's "It's True".
+Harold's has been shown in a scene on the television show South Side, as well as part of the music videos for BJ The Chicago Kid's "It's True" and Freddie Gibbs' "Harold's".
 Harold's is also shown next to the bar visited early in the movie Weird Science.